ryanayip/Retro_Game_Store_Site/README.md

 •  The button should decrement the inventory of that product by one.
 It should not affect the inventory of any of the associated parts.
 •  Display a message that indicates the success or failure of a purchase.

+File Path: src/main/java/com/example/demo/controllers/AddProductController.java
+Lines: 174-189:
+Added the buyProduct method.
+If the inventory of the item is > 0, decerements the inventory by 1 and redirects to confirmationbuyproduct.html, otherwise, redirects to failedbuyproduct.html.

+File Path: src/main/resources/templates/mainscreen.html
+Lines:89-92
+Added the button that calls the buyProduct method.
+Used a form instead of a standard button to utilize the POST request instead of the default GET request.

+File Path: src/main/resources/templates/confirmationbuyproduct.html
+Simple view with a success message.

+File Path: src/main/resources/templates/failedbuyproduct.html
+Simple view with a failure message.

 ### G.  Modify the parts to track maximum and minimum inventory by doing the following:
 •  Add additional fields to the part entity for maximum and minimum inventory.